DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Added palatal-hook letters to the ogonek-commabelow DK, as only the s mapping overlapped.
 Mapped ᶊ to ß (AltGr+s) for this DK.
 		- Also, Macron-Below on the Macron key, more special digits and several other new mappings.
 Reworked turnstiles on the Science DK.
 	- Added `FRST/WP` arrow symbols to the Macron DK. `FRST` is an arrow cross, `WP` left-right and up-down arrows.
 Single on unshifted, double on shifted and AltGr.
 		- These arrow symbol mappings are geometrically mapped in a Colemak-centric way.
-For another layout, revision may be desirable.
+For another layout, revision is desirable.
 	- You can hide the images for a specific dead key, rather than dead key images in general.
 To hide all DK images, specify 'DKs' (WIP).
 	- Fixed: Shifted state entries with an unshifted character would get the character shifted by sticky Shift.
 This is the case for Dvorak Sym.
 		- As a fix, the offending entries were given `→` prefixes so they're sent literally.